-The Income Tax Act has divided the tax entities into various categories.
+The Income Tax Act has divided tax entities into various categories.
 All individuals are taxed under the category of an ‘Individual’.
-However, if more than one individuals come together, for doing business or to own a building or just happen to co-own any building/estate, etc., they may be taxed under any of the various statuses, like that of partnership firm which includes LLP (Limited Liability Partnership).
-They may also be taxed as Association of Persons (AOP) or as Body of Individual (BOI).
+However, if more than one people come together to own a building, they may be taxed like:

 With respect to property jointly owned by co-owners, Section 26 of the Income Tax Act gives clear guidelines for taxation of the share of such co-owners in a building.
 The share of income in the property, may be either in the form of rentals or may even be capital gains arising at the time of sale of such building.
 The section provides that in case the share of each of the co-owners is clearly defined and is ascertainable, then, the respective share of each co-owner shall become taxable in their hand as an individual and not as a BOI or AOP or partnership.
 It may be pointed out that the building owned by a HUF is not a property that is owned jointly but the same is owned by the HUF in its own capacity.
 Thus, the income of such HUF property shall be taxed in the hands of the HUF as a separate tax entity and will not be apportioned among the members of the HUF.

-If both, the husband and wife, are added to the agreement as purchasers of the property, it is not always that both own the property in equal share.
-Many a times, additional persons are added in the agreement, for the purpose of ensuring smooth succession of the property.
-So, the respective share of the co-owners in the property, will be in the ratio in which they have actually contributed towards the cost of the property.
+If the husband and the wife’s names are added to the agreement as purchasers of a property, they may have varying shares in the property.
+At times, additional persons are added in the agreement, for the purpose of ensuring smooth succession of property.
+So, the respective share of the co-owners in the property, will be in the ratio in which they have contributed towards the cost of the property.

 The cost may either be by way of down payment, or it may also be by way of their ratio in the home loan taken.
 This can be ascertained from the bank statements of the co-owners.
 Hence, if you have not contributed anything towards the purchase consideration, you will not be treated as a co-owner of the property for income tax purposes, even when your name appears in the agreement as a buyer of the property.